taustation-fan/taustation-fan.github.io/tales.md

 of Tungsten Clavas into the chat, for example when obtaining two in a single discreet work (stealing one, and being awarded one).

-## The CSS Bug That Stole Your Weapon
+## The XSS Bug That Stole Your Weapon

 (recounted from moritz's memory, so possibly inaccurate).